 You can download and check out QTTabBar.
 It is an Add-In that gives Tab Browsing Feature to your Explorer.
 It also adds a few other features like a drop-down preview, useful toolbar buttons, Recently Closed button, plus plugin support.
 Do read the instructions before installing it.

-Alternatively, there are also some explorer.exe replacement freeware available, which, along with tabs, panes, add much more features to the Windows Explorer.
+Alternatively, there are also some explorer.exe replacement freeware available, which, along with tabs, panes, add many more features to the Windows Explorer.

 - Total Commander

-7 Plus which lets you add many features to Windows 7 explorer.exe
+- 7 Plus which lets you add many features to Windows xplorer.exe

-Classic Shell which lets you add Up button, show title bar, get classic feel, etc
+- Classic Shell which lets you add Up button, show title bar, get a classic feel, etc

-Better Explorer: An Explorer replacement with Windows 8 style ribbon toolbar
+- Better Explorer: An Explorer replacement with ribbon toolbar

 - Xplorer2 Lite has a nice easy-to-use, tabbed, dual pane interface